msu-cmse-courses/CMSE_890-602_snakemake/docs/workshop_material/04_leveling_up_your_workflow.md

     ```
     ```
     # run dryrun/run again
-    snakemake --dryrun --profile slurm --use-envmodules
+    snakemake --dryrun --profile slurm --use-conda --conda-frontend mamba
     ```
     ```bash
-    snakemake --profile slurm --use-envmodules
+    snakemake --profile slurm --use-conda --conda-frontend mamba
     ```

-    - If you monitor the progress of your jobs using `squeue`, you will notice that some jobs now request 2 or 8 CPUs.
+    - If you monitor the progress of your jobs using `squeue --me`, you will notice that some jobs now request 2 or 8 CPUs.

     ??? success "output"